-As a result, foundations have moved beyond simply publishing annual reports, grants lists, and the occasional press release.
-They are implementing sophisticated and comprehensive communications programs.
+As a result, nonprofits and foundations are implementing sophisticated and comprehensive communications programs.
 These enhanced activities require a deep knowledge of how to create and deliver messages, how to brand and position organizations, and how to integrate new forms of communications technology and social networking tools into communication programs.

-As these communications efforts grow, so does the need for communications practitioners in philanthropy to have timely access to knowledge, expertise, practical advice, and guidance to improve their work.
-More and more, foundation communicators are finding valuable assistance in the Communications Network.
+As these communications efforts grow, so does the need for communications practitioners in the social sector to have timely access to knowledge, expertise, practical advice, and guidance to improve their work.
+More and more, social sector communicators are finding valuable assistance in The Communications Network.